josch/img2pdf/README.md

    files with other colorspaces, you must explicitly specify it using the `--colorspace` option.

  - Input images with alpha channels are not allowed.
-PDF doesn't support alpha channels in images and thus, the alpha channel of the input would have to be discarded.
+PDF only supports transparency using binary masks but is unable to store 8-bit transparency information as part of the image itself.
 But img2pdf will always be lossless and thus, input images must not carry transparency information.

  - img2pdf uses PIL (or Pillow) to obtain image meta data and to convert the input if necessary.
 To prevent decompression bomb denial of service attacks,